awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 ## Troubleshooting<a name="troubleshooting"></a>

+This sections describes solutions to issues you may encounter with using the AWS Marketplace Commerce Analytics Service\.

  **I can't access the service because of an allow list issue\.**

 If you're not yet registered as a seller on the AWS Marketplace, visit [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management) to register\.
 If you have already registered as a seller on AWS Marketplace, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

 **I can't request datasets for a date in the past, even though the SDK documentation says it should be available for this date\.**

 Even though datasets are listed as being available for certain dates in the past, we have data only since the time that you joined AWS Marketplace\.
 If you believe that this is in error, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

  **When I call the service, I receive the error message "Could not connect to the endpoint URL: https://marketplacecommerceanalytics\.eu\-central\-1\.amazonaws\.com/”**

 Currently, the AWS Marketplace Commerce Analytics Service is available only in the US East \(N\.
 Virginia\) Region\.
 You must make all calls to the Commerce Analytics Service to the `us-east-1` endpoint\.

 If you're using the AWS CLI, add the "`--region` flag to each call and specify the AWS Region as `us-east-1`, as shown in the following example\.

 ```
 aws marketplacecommerceanalytics generate-data-set \